 Celebrate strawberry season with these Buttermilk Strawberry Muffins.
 Assembled in one bowl and quick to make, they are a welcome addition to the breakfast table.

 These strawberry muffins are a great way to celebrate spring's arrival of the red berry.
-The buttermilk adds a wonderful tang to accompany the sweet strawberries (and helps tenderize the muffin too).
-The muffin calls for both fresh and freeze-dried strawberries (more on that below) to pack a lot of strawberry flavor.
-You can make it with all white flour, or optionally add in some almond flour for an extra punch of protein to start the morning off right.
+The buttermilk adds a wonderful tang to accompany the sweet strawberries (and helps tenderize the muffin, too).
+The muffins calls for both fresh and freeze-dried strawberries (more on that below) to pack a lot of strawberry flavor.
+You can make it with all-purpose flour or optionally add some almond flour for an extra punch of protein to start the morning off right.

 These muffins are perfectly sweet, come together in one bowl, and freeze really well.